Go Back Email Link

 Notes

-You could also try this with chicken maryland, chicken lovely legs, wings (skin on) or even breast fillets.
-Bear in mind though, if using breast fillets, they will not take as long to cook and they will not be quite as juicy, but still tasty and delicious.
+This recipe also works with chicken marylands, lovely legs, wings (skin on), or breast fillets.
+Keep in mind breast fillets cook faster and won’t be quite as juicy, but they’ll still be tasty.